BIDS/repro-case-studies/case-studies/jmMagallanes.md

 Latex was a key component in all this research and its reproducibility level.
 It offers a way to organize the paper and interact with code and data files, including references and plots.
 This can not be done using Word, as far as I know.
 Latex is not a common software in social scientists in my country.
 RStudio is also a key ingredient.
 Its capacity to transform the R chunks and its output (including tables, values and plots) into Latex makes the flow and update of research even better.
 Both Latex and RStudio facilitate reproducibility.
 Without R, the barrier for producing papers is even higher, but it can be done.
 It gives you more confidence and save you lots of time to update/edit your manuscript, compare to copy, past or inserting procedures in MsWord.
 The flow is simply great.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+In general, I consider this term means the level of reconstruction of a research that can be achieved by a person foreign to the researcher / research team via the code and data available in some repository.
+For me, reproducibility is not only that the foreign person can decompress and run and executable file to see the results, but be able to audit the whole process.
+The less feedback required by the auditor, the more reproducible a  work is.

 ##### General questions about reproducibility